lambdamd/hds_datasets/README.md

-# hds_datasets
+# HDS Datasets

-Health Data Science Datasets
+A collection of datasets for teaching and learning health data science.